 Timmy’s programming in Napo Province (in the Amazon Basin) relies on collaboration with three partner organizations: Stadler Richter Hospital in Archidona, Tierra Nueva in Quito, and the local government of Napo Province.
-Access to quality healthcare in the Amazon Basin is extremely low.
-Timmy is working to increase access to care in our adopted communities through recurring primary care medical clinics and behind the scenes health programs that connect patients to healthcare partners.
+Access to quality healthcare in the Amazon Basin is variable but mostly extremely poor.
+Timmy is working to increase access to care in their adopted communities through recurring primary care medical clinics and behind the scenes health programs that connect patients to healthcare partners.

 - Location: Chontapunta, Ecuador

 - Approximate cost: $2,150 – $2,350

 - Trip cost covers transportation, housing, and meals

 |Part of the uniqueness of the ASB experience is the learning component tied to the service.
 The Ecuador trip allowed students to engage in direct service through a traveling medical clinic while exploring the social justice issue of global health.
 In doing this, we observed various social inequities present and then learned how they affect global health and what Timmy Global Health, our partner organization, is doing to address such inequities. – Tori Huffman|